 The Steering Group seeks to establish a balance of volunteers' profiles: gender, age, nationality, languages, professional profile, etc. In addition, applications from people involved in humanitarian field and/or in the promotion of the Competition are particularly appreciated.
 The Steering Group also intends to strike a balance between those who have already participated as volunteers, to facilitate the continuity of the spirit of the Competition, and those who never had this opportunity, to allow the greatest number of participants to attend.
 Finally, in accordance with established practice, 2023 participants are not eligible to participate in 2024 - a gap year is required between participation as a team member and return as a volunteer.

-In addition, financial constraints lead us to examine in priority applications that do not entail large travel expenses - be it due to short travelling distance due to your being close to Indonesia or to sponsorship of the participation.
+In addition, financial constraints lead us to examine in priority applications that do not entail large travel expenses, be it due to short travelling distance due to your being close to Indonesia or to sponsorship of the participation.
 Applicants willing to cover their travel costs will be particularly looked at, since we want to spend as much money as possible in supporting teams; in any case, we will pay for the full board accommodation during the Competition.

 Four types of roles are sought: